LAKERS TOGETHER: Find out how we're moving forward.

 5. Proposals which move the required hours of the major above or below the stated ranges of the various degrees will require strong justification.

-1. All new course proposals, program change proposals, and all changes to existing courses except spelling, grammar, and punctuation changes must be submitted via the online curriculum development system.
+1. All new course proposals, program change proposals, and changes to existing courses except spelling, grammar, and punctuation changes must be submitted via the online curriculum development system.
 The online system is linked from the Faculty Governance Website: www.gvsu.edu/sail/.

 2. The agenda for UCC meetings is posted weekly on the Faculty Governance website.
 All curricular review actions taken are available in the online curriculum system.

 3. After a course change proposal arrives for review at UCC it will be handled in the following manner.
 If the course is a prerequisite for another college, the course change proposal will be reviewed by UCC.
-If it is not a prerequisite for a course in another college or required by another college, and at least 30 days has elapsed since the proposal was approved by the unit of origin, then the course change proposal will be automatically approved by UCC at its next regular meeting and be forwarded to the Provost for approval.
+If it is not a prerequisite for a course in another college or required by another college, and at least 30 days have elapsed since the proposal was approved by the unit of origin, then the course change proposal will be automatically approved by UCC at its next regular meeting and forwarded to the Provost for approval.
 Until that approval is given, any faculty member can request the UCC to review a course change proposal.

 4. Proposals that are approved by the UCC will be sent to the Provost for final approval.
 The Provost will notify the submitting unit if final approval is granted and will send the proposal to the Registrar for inclusion in the master course list.
 A proposal is not approved until this last step is taken.